JB63134/bash_h/README.md

 📦 Package Lookup On Debian/Ubuntu systems: uses dpkg and apt to display the package name, version,  maintainer info, and package description.

+Installation: Source bash_h.sh

 🛠️ Usage Basic:
+h without an argument uses history to lookup the last command ran. h <command> gives you info about a specific command.
+Examples:
+h grep
+h which
+h awk
-h
+h then
 Analyze history references:
 h !!
 h !42
-Examples:
-h grep
-h ..

 🧪 Use Cases Understand what actually runs when you type a command.
 Detect command shadowing (alias → function → binary).
 Audit scripts and wrappers in toolchains.
 Debug $PATH problems.
 Identify SUID / capability-based escalation paths.